-Schedule 30 pipe refers to a historically accepted combination of outside diameter and wall thickness that has been subsequently published in national standard ASME B36.10M-2004.
+Schedule 30 Pipe - Schedule 30 pipe refers to a historically accepted combination of outside diameter and wall thickness that has been subsequently published in national standard ASME B36.10M.
 Other national and international standards also make reference to Schedule 30 pipe but may or may not reflect the same dimensions for a given nominal pipe size.
-Approved end connections are welded, rolled groove, or plain end.
+Certified end connections are welded, rolled groove, or plain end.

-Schedule 10 pipe refers to a historically accepted combination of outside diameter and wall thickness that has been subsequently published in national standard ASME B36.10M-2004.
+Schedule 10 Pipe - Schedule 10 pipe refers to a historically accepted combination of outside diameter and wall thickness that has been subsequently published in national standard ASME B36.10M.
 Other national and international standards also make reference to Schedule 10 pipe but may or may not reflect the same dimensions for a given nominal pipe size.
-Approved end connections are welded, rolled groove, or plain end.
+Certified end connections are welded, rolled groove, or plain end.

-Schedule 5 pipe refers to a historically accepted combination of outside diameter and wall thickness that has been subsequently published in national standard ASME B36.10M-2004.
+Schedule 5 Pipe - Schedule 5 pipe refers to a historically accepted combination of outside diameter and wall thickness that has been subsequently published in national standard ASME B36.10M.
 Other national and international standards also make reference to Schedule 5 pipe but may or may not reflect the same dimensions for a given nominal pipe size.
-Approved end connections are welded, roll grooved, mechanically swaged fittings.
+Certified end connections are welded, roll grooved, mechanically swaged fittings.

-Seismic Sway Brace - Rigid Brace Style

-An assembly consisting of two components (as described below) interconnected by a rigid brace member intended to minimize the differential movement between the sprinkler system piping and the structure, to which it is attached, during an earthquake.
+Seismic Sway Brace - Rigid Brace Style - An assembly consisting of two components (as described below), interconnected by a rigid brace member, intended to minimize the differential movement between the sprinkler system piping and the structure to which it is attached, during an earthquake.

-Building-Attached Component

-A component of a seismic sway brace intended to provide a means of attachment to a structural element of a building.
+Building-Attached Component - A component of a seismic sway brace intended to provide a means of attachment to a structural element of a building.

-Piping-Attached Component

-A component of a seismic sway brace intended to provide a means of attachment to the pipe, tube or conduit.
+Piping-Attached Component - A component of a seismic sway brace intended to provide a means of attachment to the pipe, tube or conduit.

-Seismic Sway Brace - Two-Way Brace and Four-Way Brace

-For risers and overhead sprinkler piping, there are two sway bracing designs: two-way and four-way.
-Two-way braces are designed to resist either longitudinal or lateral movement with respect to the axis of a horizontal pipe.
-Lateral movement is normal to longitudinal movement in the horizontal direction.
-Four-way sway bracing resists differential movement of a horizontal or vertical pipe in all horizontal directions at a single point or support.
+Seismic Sway Brace - Two-Way Brace and Four-Way Brace - For risers and overhead sprinkler piping, there are two sway bracing designs; two-way and four-way.
+Two-way braces are designed to resist either longitudinal or lateral movement with respect to the axis of the pipe.
+Lateral movement is normal to longitudinal movement and is generally regarded as horizontal.
+Four-way sway bracing resists differential movement in all horizontal directions.